shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

 ### Enable or disable the custom email address

-After the custom email address has been verified, administrators can enable or disable sending Service Desk emails with the custom email address.
+After the custom email address has been verified, administrators can enable or disable sending Service Desk emails via the custom email address.

 To **enable** the custom email address: